reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

     net localgroup administrators theusernametoadd /add
     ```

-### Task 6: Investigate the Incident in M365 Defender Portal
+### Task 6: Investigate the Incident in the M365 Defender Portal

-In this task, you will login to the M365 Defender portal and view the attacks which were conducted in the previous task.
+In this task, you will log in to the M365 Defender portal and view the attacks that were conducted in the previous task.

-1. Login to the Microsoft M365 Defender portal (https://security.microsoft.com/) using your Azure username and password.
+1. log in to the Microsoft M365 Defender portal (https://security.microsoft.com/) using your Azure username and password.

    * Username: <inject key="AzureAdUserEmail"></inject>
    * Password: <inject key="AzureAdUserPassword"></inject>

-1. Once you have logged into M365 Defender portal, navigate to **Incidents**(1) from the sidebar menu and view the newly created incident named **Multi-stage incident involving Execution & Discovery on one endpoint**(2).
+1. Once you have logged into the M365 Defender portal, navigate to **Incidents (1)** from the sidebar menu and view the newly created incident named **Multi-stage incident involving Execution & Discovery on one endpoint (2)**.

    ![Lab overview.](./media/lab04-task3-incident.png)